 NATCHITOCHES – Northwestern State University is accepting applications for the Bachelor of Arts in Organizational Leadership concentration in Unified Public Safety Administration.

-The program is part of a complete online degree offered jointly by the nine institutions in the University of Louisiana System, which includes Northwestern State.
+The program is part of a complete online degree offered jointly by the nine institutions in the University of Louisiana System, stomach and which includes Northwestern State.
 The accelerated degree completion program is offered in cooperation with the Center for Adult Learning in Louisiana (CALL).
 The program is designed for adult learners who started college, but did not complete their degree.

 More information on the program is available at nsula.edu/uls-organizational-leadership-degree<http://www.nsula.edu/uls-organizational-leadership-degree> or at yourcallla.org/site400.php.